-Also smart: Create a sliding banner on the homepage that directs people straight to your event registration site or online auction.
+Also smart: Create a sliding banner on your charity's homepage that directs people straight to the event landing page.

-Finally, if you're hosting a charity auction, promoting a "wow" worthy item early on (think a trip named in your honor in the Churchill Downs, or a 6-night golf adventure in Ireland) will build more traffic to your event site.
+Finally, if you're including an auction, promoting WOW!-worthy items early on (think a trip named in your honor in the Churchill Downs, or a 6-night golf adventure in Ireland) will build more traffic to your event site.
 Play up the unique Experience with photos, video and sensory descriptions.

 Expert Tip: Create a Promotional Video on a Budget